France sets up fund for Sanofi epilepsy drug victims

 More than 14,000 women were prescribed Depakine despite the potential risks in pregnant women, authorities say, while an association representing victims says it could have affected more than 50,000 people in France over the years.

-"The 10 million euros are a starting point," France's Health minister Marisol Touraine told members of the lower house.
-"Over the future years, the sums should be much higher," she said.
+"The 10 million euros are a starting point," Health Minister Marisol Touraine told lawmakers in the lower house of parliament.
+"In future years, the sums should be much higher."

-It was unclear on Wednesday whether Sanofi would be asked to contribute to the fund being created from state coffers.
-The health ministry had no immediate comment, while a spokeswoman for Sanofi said in an emailed statement:
+Touraine told parliament later on Wednesday that compensation would ultimately be paid by "those deemed responsible" without giving details.

+"I regret that Sanofi didn't seek an amicable settlement as a matter of principle.
+I hope (Sanofi) will change its position," she said.

+A Sanofi spokeswoman had no comment on the minister's remarks and referred to a statement earlier on Wednesday in response to the vote to set up the fund.

-"The text of the amendment adopted by the National Assembly does not draw any conclusions...as to the responsibilities of the various actors that may be involved."
+"The text of the amendment adopted by the National Assembly does not draw any conclusions ... as to the responsibilities of the various actors that may be involved," the Sanofi spokeswoman said in the emailed statement.

 In an October interview with Reuters, Sanofi said it would accept any blame attributed by a court over the harmful effects of the treatment and the company had so far made no financial provisions for compensating victims.